samkrao/cstem/README.md

 <hr>

-FO is a general-purpose language  the name - FO means (Functional Objects).
+FO is a general-purpose language for programming .

 <p align="center">  ** FO IS WIP currently incubating in separate private repository of git **  </p>